Skip to main content

 Environment variable for creating comments in pull or merge requests

-The following environment variable enables Semgrep Cloud Platform to create comments within your source code management (SCM) tool when Semgrep scans a pull or merge request.
+The following environment variable enables Semgrep AppSec Platform to create comments within your source code management (SCM) tool when Semgrep scans a pull or merge request.
 These comments can include code suggestions to fix a finding.

 SEMGREP_PR_ID